-- Economic Development: We believe that transportation and land use policy should encourage economic growth, shared broadly.
+We believe transportation and land use policy should encourage economic growth, shared broadly.
 Transportation systems should facilitate connections between homes and jobs, benefiting businesses and the workers they employ.
 Land use policy should encourage investment and growth, and create productive uses of land and transportation investments.

-- Environmental Protection: We believe that transportation and land use choices are crucial to environmental protection.
-A transportation network that promotes transit, walking, and bicycling reduces greenhouse gas emissions, limits pollution, and protects undeveloped habitat.
+We believe transportation and land use choices are crucial to environmental protection.
+A transportation network that promotes transit, walking, cycling, and rolling reduces greenhouse gas emissions, limits pollution, and protects undeveloped habitat.

-- Public Health: We believe that transportation and land uses should encourage physical activity, clean air, and safe use of our streets and roads by all modes of transportation.
+We believe transportation and land uses should encourage physical activity, clean air, and safe use of our streets and roads by all modes of transportation.